SG Dynamo Schwerin (2003)

 SG Dynamo Schwerin, also known as Dynamo Schwerin, is a German football club from Schwerin in Mecklenburg-Vorpommern.
-It was founded in 2003 and plays in the Oberliga Nordost.
+It was founded in 2003 and plays in the Verbandsliga Mecklenburg-Vorpommern.
 The home ground of Dynamo Schwerin is Sportpark Lankow.

 History

 1953–2003: Background

 Historically, SG Dynamo Schwerin refers to a sports community of the SV Dynamo sports association founded in 1953.
 SV Dynamo was the sport association related to the Volkspolizei and the Stasi.
 In 1990 SG Dynamo Schwerin (during the Peaceful Revolution renamed to PSV Schwerin) reached the FDGB Cup final, losing 2–1 against Dynamo Dresden.
 The next season PSV Schwerin played against Austria Wien in the UEFA Cup Winners' Cup, losing 0–2 on aggregate.

 After the German reunification PSV Schwerin (after 1991 renamed to 1.
 FSV Schwerin) went through a number of mergers and finally in 2013 merged with FC Mecklenburg Schwerin.
 Therefore there is no formal historical link between the historical club and the new Dynamo founded in 2003, although the new SG Dynamo does place itself in the old Dynamo tradition.